 This blurring of the lines between legitimate and illegitimate costs makes it incredibly difficult for finance teams to untangle, and it’s costing businesses billions.

-According to a recent report, it’s estimated that businesses typically lose five percent of their annual revenue to workplace fraud – amounting to an average of more than $30,000 per organisation.
+It’s estimated that businesses typically lose five percent of their annual revenue to workplace fraud.
 Companies with less than 100 employees have a 28 percent higher median fraud loss than those with 100 or more employees.

 Streamline your expense reporting and start saving money

 Businesses have to pay expenses.
 It’s a central – and essential – part of running a company.
-But there is no reason why that process should be inefficient or incur additional costs.
+But why does it have be inefficient and cost more than absolutely necessary?

 Put simply: if something is difficult to do, it will cost time and money.